October 23 & 24, 2014

 "I would have never have been able to attend so many useful workshops without this conference.
 It helped me with advocacy for my son's education.
 It helped me with strategies for coping with my son's anxiety. it was fantastic!"

 Safety First: How to Assess and Treat Elopement

 Thursday, October 23, 2014

 Wayne Fisher, Ph.D., BCBA-D, Munroe-Meyer Institute, University of Nebraska Medical Center

-Whether an individual with ASD wanders off or “bolts” to a desired place or to escape an unpleasant one, it is terrifying for everyone involved.
-Dr. Fisher will present a comprehensive model for distinguishing between these types of elopement and developing strategies for understanding and addressing this behavior to keep the person safe.
+Whether an individual with ASD wanders off or bolts to a desired place or to escape an unpleasant one, it is terrifying for everyone involved.
+To minimize and hopefully prevent elopement, it is imperative that individualsare taught to discriminate between safe and unsafe environments and to maintain safe proximity to caregivers.
+Dr. Fisher will present a comprehensive assessment and treatment model for distinguishing between wandering and bolting in order to develop proactive strategies to keep individuals safe.

 Optimistic Parenting: Hope and Help for Individuals with Challenging Behavior

 V. Mark Durand, Ph.D., University of South Florida St. Petersburg